jundalisay/sp/content/en/research/galileo/new/day-3.md

 ---
 heading: Day 3
-title: "CHANGE OF POSITION.
+title: "Change Of Position.
 [De Motu Locali]"
 date: 2025-09-25
-weight: 30
+weight: 68
 description: ""
 c: "darkgoldenrod"
 ---

+In nature, the oldest topic is motion.

-There is, in nature, perhaps nothing older than motion, concerning which the books written by philosophers are neither few nor small; nevertheless I have discovered by experiment some properties of it which are worth knowing and which have not hitherto been either observed or demonstrated.
-Some superficial observations have been made, as, for instance, that the free motion [naturalem motum] of a heavy falling body is continuously accelerated;
+I have noted that the free motion [naturalem motum] of a heavy falling body is continuously accelerated.

-*
-but to just what extent this acceleration occurs has not yet been announced; for so far as I know, no one has yet pointed out that the distances traversed, during equal intervals of time, by a body falling from rest, stand to one another in the same ratio as the odd numbers beginning with unity.
+But to just what extent this acceleration occurs has not yet been announced.

+No one has yet pointed out that the distances traversed, during equal intervals of time, by a body falling from rest, stand to one another in the same ratio as the odd numbers beginning with unity.

 Missiles and projectiles follow a curved path.

-However, no one has pointed out that this path is a parabola.
+- However, no one has pointed out that this path is a parabola.

 I have proven this among others.